 8:15 am All cars depart Wenatchee & caravan to Columbia Breaks Fire Interpretive Center (CBFIC).
 30 minute drive.
 8:45-9:15 am Use indoor bathrooms, as needed.
 CBRIC Board president Dave Spies will introduce us to the center 9:10-10:00 Shrub-steppe and Dry Forest ecology interpretive walk at CBRIC.
 10:00 am Depart and drive 16.7 miles up the Entiat River to Stormy Preserve CDLT property.
-10:30-12:30 Orientation to site at parking lot Outhouse on site.
-Phil Archibald will introduce cultural and natural history of the site, and talk about Chinook Salmon life cycle We will focus on riparian ecology with a focus on bird and shrub identification, mammal tracking, and salmon redd observations.
-Phil will lead a field trout dissection.
+10:30-12:30 Orientation to site at parking lot.
+Outhouse on site.
+You will be introduced to the cultural and natural history of the site, and talk about Chinook Salmon life cycle We will focus on riparian ecology with a focus on bird and shrub identification, mammal tracking, and salmon redd observations.
 12:30-1:00 Picnic lunch all together.
 1:00-2:30 Collect and identify benthic macroinvertebrates from the Entitat River.
 Use magnification tools and references to identify insect families, led by Dr. Mark Oswood.

-- 2:45 pm Load cars, depart for Wenatchee.
-Each car has the option to stop to stop at a store or café to make a purchase and use facilities (There are no public restrooms along our route). - 3:45 pm Arrive at Old Station Park-and-Ride in Wenatchee.
+2:45 pm Load cars, depart for Wenatchee.
+Each car has the option to stop to stop at a store or café to make a purchase and use facilities (There are no public restrooms along our route).
+3:45 pm Arrive at Old Station Park-and-Ride in Wenatchee.